 - Biodiversity and Planning Decisions, Houses of Parliament PostNote

 - Biodiversity in Planning – Obligations and opportunities to promote biodiversity through the UK planning systems

 - Protected species and development: advice for local planning authorities

 More resources related to biodiversity and the planning process can be found here.

 London has a three tier system of government.
 The Greater London Authority is made up of the Mayor and the London Assembly.
 One of the main roles of the GLA is to take a strategic role in London’s planning.
 The Mayor’s London Plan sets out London’s framework for development for local plans to fit to.
 The Mayor considers planning proposals of strategic importance.

 - Supplementary Planning Guidance

 - Greater London Authority guidance

-There are 33 local authorities in Greater London, including 32 boroughs and the City of London.
-The local authorities lead on planning within their area.
+There are 35 local planning authorities in Greater London, including 32 boroughs, the City of London and the two Mayoral Development Corporations (London Legacy Development Corporation and Old Oak and Park Royal Development Corporation).
+The local planning authorities lead on planning within their area.
 This involves decision taking on planning applications and the development of: